0xMurage/notes-leap/readme.md

     * `NOTEBOOK_ID`: ID of the Joplin notebook to import notes into (optional)
     * `ZOHO_NOTECARDS_FOLDER_PATH`: Directory containing your Zoho notes relative to the script.

-You can Joplin base url and token from the Joplin desktop application, on the Web Clipper Options screen.
+You can get the Joplin base url and token from the Joplin desktop application, on the Web Clipper Options screen.

 **Usage:**